Rct567/FrequencyMan/README.md

 ### Example 1
 Reorders a single deck.
 This will only match cards with note type `-- My spanish --` located in deck `Spanish`.
 It will also use the default ranking factors.

 The content of your cards and all the ranking metrics will be analyzed per field.
-The result of this will be combined to determine the final ranking of a new card.
+The result of this will be combined to determine the final ranking of all new cards.
 Each field is effectively its own little "universe".

 Note: For both languages, a word frequency list file should exist (although it could be empty).